-Healthwatch BSW are indebted to volunteers for helping them to develop.
-The aim of this procedure is to ensure that any problems that might arise during a volunteer's time volunteering at any of the three Healthwatch groups are dealt with in a fair and consistent way.
+The Care Forum is indebted to volunteers for helping it to develop.
+The aim of this procedure is to ensure that any problems that might arise during a volunteer's time volunteering at The Care Forum are dealt with in a fair and consistent way.

 We have a collaborative approach to problem solving and we aim to work closely with volunteers if problems arise.
-Most problems are best dealt with informally in discussion with the Volunteer Support Officer.
+Most problems are best dealt with informally in discussion with the volunteer coordinator.
 Notes should be kept of the meeting and if this does not resolve the problem, then it will need to be addressed through a structured procedure.